 Students who enrolled in 2016/17 or earlier will continue to pay the £240 writing up fee.

-*The writing up fee is valid for 12 months.
-Writing up is up to 12 months before submission, the writing up fee is valid for this period.(Requirement to pay instalments ceases on submission of PhD)
+*The writing-up fee is valid for 12 months.
+Writing-up is up to 12 months before submission.
+The writing-up fee is valid for this period (requirement to pay installments ceases on submission of PhD)